WillACosta/flutter_currency_micro_app/README.md

   but they shouldn’t depend on feature or app modules.

-All these modules are managed by Melos CLI, with this tool, we have more control over the dependencies in the whole project and executes common tasks in all modules in the same time -- [know more about Melos here](https://melos.invertase.dev/).
+All these modules are managed by Melos CLI, with this tool, we have more control over the dependencies in the entire project and we able to execute common tasks in all modules at the same time -- [know more about Melos here](https://melos.invertase.dev/).
-You can see, some scripts that is used by the project on `melos.yaml` file in the root directory.
+You can find, some scripts that is used by the project on `melos.yaml` file in the root directory.

 As a mentioned above, the project uses an mono-repo approach to organize all